ritza-co/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 If the code is correct, the user will be successfully authenticated.
 If incorrect, an error response will be returned, and they may need to request a new MFA code.

 ## Choosing the Right MFA Solution

-BY DEPLOYMENT MODEL
+After learning how to integrate MFA, the next step is selecting the right solution.
+Businesses need an MFA system that fits their infrastructure, security needs, and user experience goals.

+MFA solutions differ in deployment models:

-- Cloud-Based Solutions Fully managed services hosted in the cloud for quick deployment and scalability.
+- **Cloud-Based Solutions** – Fully managed services hosted in the cloud for quick deployment and scalability.
+For example, [Auth0](https://auth0.com/) and FusionAuth.
-- Examples: Auth0, FusionAuth
-- On-Premises Solutions Self-hosted solutions offering full control over data and infrastructure.
+- **On-Premises Solutions** – Self-hosted options offering full control over data and infrastructure.
+For example, FusionAuth and [Keycloak](https://www.keycloak.org/).
-- Examples: FusionAuth, Keycloak
-- Hybrid Solutions Combine cloud and on-premises features for flexibility.
+- **Hybrid Solutions** – Combine cloud and on-premises features for flexibility.
+For example, [Ping Identity.](https://www.pingidentity.com/en.html)

-- Examples: Ping Identity
-BY FOCUS AREA
+MFA solutions also vary based on their focus:

-- Developer-Centric Solutions Offer APIs and SDKs for easy integration into custom applications.
+- **Developer-Centric Solutions** – Provide APIs and SDKs for seamless integration into custom applications.
+For example, FusionAuth.
-- Examples: FusionAuth
-- Enterprise-Focused Solutions Prioritize scalability and compliance features for large organizations.
+- **Enterprise-Focused Solutions** – Prioritize scalability and compliance for large organizations.
+For example, [Microsoft Azure AD B2C](https://learn.microsoft.com/en-us/azure/active-directory-b2c/overview).
-- Examples: Microsoft Azure AD B2C

 ## 9 Key Features to Look for in an MFA Solution

+Choosing an MFA solution goes beyond selecting a provider—it must balance security with usability, ensuring strong authentication without adding unnecessary friction.
+Here are the essential features to consider when evaluating an MFA platform:

 1. Support for diverse authentication methods (OTP, biometrics, push notifications).
 2. Adaptive authentication capabilities based on risk analysis.